jadianes/data-science-your-way/apps/winerama/README.md

 - `AuthenticationMiddleware` associates users with requests using sessions.
 - `SessionAuthenticationMiddleware` logs users out of their other sessions after a password change.

 With these settings in place, when we ran the command `manage.py migrate` we already created the necessary database tables for authentication related models and permissions for any models defined in our installed apps.
-In fact we can see them in the admin site, in the Users section.
+In fact, we can see them in the admin site, in the Users section.

 But we want to do at least two things.
-First we want to require autentication for some of the actions in our web app (e.g. when adding a new wine review).
+First we want to require authentication for some of the actions in our web app (e.g. when adding a new wine review).
 Second we want users to be able to sign up and sign in using our web app (and not through the admin site).

 ## Limiting access to logged-in users

 By now, let's accept that we can just create users by using the admin interface.
 Go there and create a user that we will use in this section.
-If we have been using the admin interface recently, we will probably continue to be logged as admin, and this is the user that will be used.
+If we have been using the admin interface recently, we will probably continue to be logged in as the admin.
 That's ok for now.

-The next thing we want to do is to limit the access to our `add_review` view just to those users that have been logged-in previously.
+The next thing we want to do is to limit the access to our `add_review` view so only logged-in users can use it.

 The clean and elegant way of limiting access to views is by using the `@login_required` annotation.
-Modify the `add_review` function in `reviews/views.py` to it looks like the following one.
+Modify the `add_review` function in `reviews/views.py` so it looks like this:

 ```python
 @login_required